-For many people it means eating a lot and spending time with family and visiting relatives and friends.
+For many people it means eating a lot, spending time with family and visiting relatives and friends.
 For children it often means presents, presents and more presents!
 The origins of Christmas In ancient times people had mid-winter festivals when the days were short and the nights were very long.
 They believed that their ceremonies would help the sun’s power return.
-Cards and presents It’s very common to send Christmas cards to friends, family, colleagues, classmates and neighbours in the weeks leading up to December 25th.
+Cards and presents It’s very common to send Christmas cards to friends, family, colleagues, classmates and neighbours in the weeks leading up to 25 December.

-Father Christmas (aka Santa Claus) Every year small children tell Father Christmas (also known as Santa Claus) exactly what presents they would like to receive.
+Christmas presents are reserved for close friends and family.
+Father Christmas (aka Santa Claus) Every year small children tell Father Christmas, also known as Santa Claus, exactly what presents they would like to receive.
 The Christmas number one Every year, for a few weeks around Christmas time, the UK music charts go mad.
-Snow Snow at Christmas is part of British culture.
+However, some music fans are not happy about this dominance.
+Snow.
 Christmas in the UK, British culture, customs and traditions in December - Christmas Celebrations.
 With dictionary look up.

 Some people hold Halloween parties on or around this date, where the hosts and guests often dress up as skeletons, ghosts or other scary figures.
 Common symbols of Halloween include pumpkins, bats and spiders.
 What do people do?
 Halloween celebrations in the United Kingdom include parties where guests are often expected to arrive in a costume to reflect the day's theme.
 Other people gather together to watch horror films, either at home or at a cinema.
 Bet You Didn't Know This About Halloween!